horvathcso/horvathcso.github.io/Edu/notes/latin-squares.markdown

 ---

-*Notes:* In general the number of latin rectangles, or squars are not known.
-There are known results, which gives exact formula using combinatorial calculations, but the exact number is calculated for latin squares up to n = 11.
+*Notes:* In general the number of latin rectangles, or squars are not known in a closed form.
+There are known results, which gives exact formula using combinatorial calculations.
+Exact number is known up to $$n=11$$ since 2005 [^3].

-Assimptotics results are known, which give us a feeling how fast the number of latin squares are growing $$^{[2]}$$:
+Assimptotics results are known, which give us a feeling how fast the number of latin squares are growing [^2]:

 $$ L_{n,n} \sim  (\frac{n}{e^2}) ^{n^2} $$

-- [1] Stones, Douglas S. “The Many Formulae for the Number of Latin Rectangles.”
-The Electronic Journal of Combinatorics, June 14, 2010, A1–A1. [https://doi.org/10.37236/487](https://doi.org/10.37236/487).
-- [2] Timashov, A.N..
-(2002).
-On permanents of random doubly stochastic matrices and asymptotic estimates of the numbers of Latin rectangles and Latin squares.
-Discrete Mathematics and Applications.
-12., p.
-431–452, [https://doi.org/10.1515/dma-2002-0502](https://doi.org/10.1515/dma-2002-0502)
+---
 ---

 <!--